Local non-Bayesian social learning with stubborn agents: Proof of Theorems and (outline)

 \section{Proof of Theorems \ref{thmMain} and \ref{thmSec} (outline)}

 The proofs of Theorems \ref{thmMain} and \ref{thmSec} proceed in two steps.
 First, we show that the graph construction can be locally approximated by a certain branching process.
-Second, we analyze the beliefs of agents in the graph by instead analyzing the beliefs of agents in the tree resulting from the branching process.
-We note that studying tree agent beliefs rather than graph agent beliefs is advantageous because the tree has a comparatively simple structure that is more amenable to analysis.
+Second, we analyze the estimates of agents in the graph by instead analyzing the estimates of agents in the tree resulting from the branching process.
+We note that studying tree agent estimates rather than graph agent estimates is advantageous because the tree has a comparatively simple structure that is more amenable to analysis.

 The first step is identical for both theorems, while the second step requires a different analysis for each theorem.
 In Appendix \ref{appBranchApproxProofOutline}, we outline the first step, and in Appendices \ref{appRootBeliefProofOutline} and \ref{appRootBelief2ProofOutline}, respectively, we outline the second step for Theorems \ref{thmMain} and \ref{thmSec}, respectively.
 To highlight the key ideas of our analysis, we defer many details to Appendix \ref{appMainProofDetails}; in particular, proofs pertaining to Appendices \ref{appBranchApproxProofOutline}, \ref{appRootBeliefProofOutline}, and \ref{appRootBelief2ProofOutline} , respectively, can be found in Appendices \ref{appBranchApproxProofDetails}, \ref{appRootBeliefProofDetails}, and \ref{appRootBelief2ProofDetails}, respectively.
 Finally, we note that throughout the analysis we use $\P_n$ and $\E_n$, respectively, to denote probability and expectation, respectively, conditioned on the degree sequence $\{ d_{out}(i) , d_{in}^A(i), d_{in}^B(i) \}_{i \in [n]}$.